Skip to content

 When Learning Is the Reward

-Finland's children start formal schooling at seven, spend 75 minutes a day at recess, receive 400 fewer instructional hours per year than American students, and consistently outperform them.
-The Academy stage of Superhuman development recovers what industrial education destroyed: learning driven by curiosity, not compliance.
+You remember what it felt like before school trained it out of you — the two-year-old's ferocious curiosity, the absorption that needed no grade and no rubric.
+Finland's children start formal schooling at seven, get 75 minutes of recess daily, receive 400 fewer instructional hours per year than American students, and consistently outperform them.
+The Academy stage recovers what was always yours.

 April 29, 20269 min